ADAMSINSUAT/Projects/README.md

 # Adam-Sinsuat

-React-Redux, Axios
+React-Redux, ReduxJS Toolkit, Axios

-This project is about posting data to an api: "https://reqres.in/api/users", and then display the response data to the UI.
-It also features react-redux for easy manipulation of states and data.
+This project is about retrieving data from an api: "http://jsonplaceholder.typicode.com/posts/", and then display the response data to the UI.
+It also features reduxjs toolkit for easy manipulation of states and data.

-Additional feature: Delete function: allows the user to delete a user from the array.
+User Interaction: Press the DOWNLOAD USERDATA AS EXCEL to download the data displayed on the UI.

 ## Features